dirkweber/csswarp.js/README.md

 # csswarp.js: "warp" HTML text around an arbitrary path.
 ----------

 csswarp.js is a small (<8kb minified unzipped) javascript library for warping any HTML text around an arbitrary path.
-Text will look as if it were created with Illustrator's attach to Path tool.
-Anyway it is pure HTML text that can be styled with CSS, copied and crawled. csswarp works standalone and does not rely on jQuery or another library (a jQuery plugin is in the works though). csswarp.js offers an extensive set of settings to adjust text warping.
+Text will look as if it were created with Illustrator's attach-to-path tool.
+Anyway it is pure HTML text that can be styled with CSS, copied and crawled. csswarp works standalone and does not rely on jQuery or another library (a jQuery plugin is in the works though). csswarp.js offers an extensive number of settings to adjust text warping.
 Right now it will work in every modern browser that supports css3 transforms.
 Support for IE versions <9 is planned for a future release.

 ## How does it work?